Toggle navigation

 Some CD-derivatives are single isomers (may be characterized by an exact formula): per- and monosubstituted CDs.

 Regarding the type of substituents, there are ionic (such as SBECD, Quaternary amino CDs, etc.) and non-ionic (TRIMEB, HPBCD, etc) derivatives.
 Some special derivatives have been developed for biological applications (e.g. fluorescent derivatives).
-For further examples see our catalog.
+For further examples see

 What are CD polymers?